Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Results

 \subsection{Halo outflows and long-term recovery}

 For a broader investigation into the outflow behavior discussed in \S\ref{sec:evacuate}, we plot inflow/outflow properties around each of the 5 most massive MBH's host halos in Figure \ref{fig:inflow}.
-We take averaged quantities within a shell spanning from the halo virial radius R$_{\rm virial}$, out to 1.5R$_{\rm virial}$, at the time of the accretion cutoff, T$_{\rm cutoff}$.
+We take averaged quantities within a shell spanning from the halo half mass radius $R_{\rm halo}$, out to 1.5$R_{\rm halo}$, at the time of the accretion cutoff, T$_{\rm cutoff}$.
 We show the mass inflow/outflow rate in the top panel of Figure \ref{fig:inflow} - in all cases, initial inflow rates were between $0.1-1$ M$_\odot$ yr$^{-1}$.
-At the time of the accretion cut-off, this positive inflow switched to a negative outflow, with highs of $10^{-1}$ M$_\odot$ yr$^{-1}$, before slowing down towards a near stationary flow (0 M$_\odot$ yr$^{-1}$)\footnote{Intriguingly recent LRD measurements show net inflow/outflow rates of zero \citep{Sneppen2026} - we will return to this discussion point in \S \ref{sec:conclusions}} on timescales of 5-10 Myr.
-This indicates that feedback from all of the considered MBHs thermally expanded the gas component outside of their host halo's virial radii.
+At the time of the accretion cut-off, this positive inflow switched to a negative outflow, with highs of $10^{-1}$ M$_\odot$ yr$^{-1}$, before slowing down towards a near stationary flow (0 M$_\odot$ yr$^{-1}$) on timescales of 5-10 Myr.
+This indicates that feedback from all of the considered MBHs thermally expanded the gas component outside of their host halo's radii.
 To make predictions for possible observations of such outflows surrounding growing MBHs, we plot the outflow velocities and temperatures in the middle and bottom panels.
 At the point where accretion ends, gas outflows at 10$^3$ km s$^{-1}$, generally slowing to 10 km s$^{-1}$ on timescales of 10 Myr.
-These outflows reach temperatures of 10$^7$ K at their peak, cooling to 10$^5$ K in the following 10-20 Myr.\\ \\ Despite exhibiting prominent outflows, many of these halos do eventually recover and reach inflow rates comparable to the pre-outflow values.
+These outflows reach temperatures of 10$^7$ K at their peak, cooling to 10$^5$ K in the following 10-20 Myr.\\ Despite exhibiting prominent outflows, many of these halos do eventually recover and reach inflow rates comparable to the pre-outflow values.
 Figure \ref{fig:inflow2} shows the mass inflow rates over a longer timeframe, running from the MBH's creation to the end of the simulation at $z=12.5$.
 Some of these systems recover inflow rates of 0.1 M$_\odot$ yr$^{-1}$ on short timescales of 20-40 Myr (\rarepeak BH1,3,5 and \NormalOne BH1,3,4), while others recover after roughly 100 Myr (\NormalOne BH4, \NormalTwo BH4).
 However, for many of these MBHs, there is not enough time between the outflow period and the end of the simulation to begin inflowing.
 For example \NormalOne BH2 and BH5 remain at net zero mass inflow for almost 100 Myr.
 Even in systems that do regain their high inflow rates, the MBH does not experience another growth phase by the end of the simulation.
 However, MBH accretion is likely to re-occur if given more time.
 As our simulations continue to evolve, we will return to this point in a follow-up work.